lucreziabanci/nash-atac-seq-analysis/README.md

 # nash-atac-seq-analysis
-ATAC-seq differential and enrichment analysis
+ATAC-seq differential and functional analysis in NASH.